robvanson/akouste/README.md

 [^3]: The converter [*markdown-it.min.js*](https://cdn.jsdelivr.net/npm/markdown-it@14.1.0/dist/) can be stored locally if desired.
 [^4]: The SHA library [sha.js](https://cdn.jsdelivr.net/npm/jssha@3.3.1/dist/) can be stored locally if desired.
 The library is *only* loaded if the experiment requests digests.
 [^5]: Integrating *akousteHTMLtemplate.js* into the code of *akousteCreate.html* proved to be so confusing during coding and maintenance that it was decided to not be worth it.
 Instead, *akousteCreate.html* will use a local version of *akousteHTMLtemplate.js* if it is available, else it will use the online GitHub version.
 If both are not found, a warning will be displayed.
 [^6]: The content of the View Stimuli pop-up window cannot be edited in Chrome, Edge, and derived browsers.
 That is, in browsers that label the pop-up window as **Not Secure**.
-The CSV text can be edited, but the edits do not appear in the table and cannot be saved to the main window.
+The CSV text can be edited, but the edits cannot be saved to the main window.
 In these cases, the table or CSV text can be copied to, and edited, in a spreadsheet or text file.